 - Is There Anything Apple Can’t Do?
 That’s Now a Problem

 - Sydney is the world’s best city for retirees, report claims

 - Health Minister Jane Philpott to repay $520 for Air Canada lounge access

 - Complete guide to coding and programming on a Mac

-Why this matters: While these aren’t major product launches for Apple, they do spread some of the company’s big technologies to across more of the product line.
-Force Touch is now standard on every MacBook except the MacBook Air (and is reportedly on the way to the iPhone), and the Retina display iMac is just a $200 upgrade over the regular 27-inch model.
+Why this matters: While these aren’t major product launches for Apple, they spread some of the company’s big technologies across more of the product line.
+Force Touch is now standard on every MacBook except the MacBook Air (reportedly ), and the Retina display iMac is just a $200 upgrade over the regular 27-inch model.
 It’s not hard to imagine both technologies being standard across Apple’s lineup in a year or two.